alexferl/preact-boilerplate/README.md

 -   `npm run build` - Builds for production, emitting to `dist/`.
 Prerenders all found routes in app to static HTML

 -   `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally

+-   `npm run lint` - Runs the biome check --write . command, which performs linting on the codebase.